bibhay114338-pixel/Hospital-Appointment-Booking-System/UML-Diagrams/README.md

 ## Responsibility

-Targeted financial support has been provided for this by Neharika Wagle.
+Targeted final support has been provided for this by Neharika Wagle.

 **Review:** Project Team

 The final UML diagrams will be part of the project report and will be stored in the GitHub repository as part of the System Design documentations.